-1150 POL 1160 POL 1710 POL Duties and Responsibilities of the Board Board Delegation of Administrative Authority Rebates and Gifts (Policy #1710 POL) 6210 POL Purchasing and Expenditures (Policy #6210 POL) 6210 PRO Purchasing and Expenditures (Procedure #6210 PRO) 6220 POL Surplus Property (Policy #6220 POL) 6220 PRO Surplus Property (Procedure #6220 PRO) 6230 POL Contracts (Policy #6230 POL) 6230 PRO Contracts for Services (Procedure #6230 PRO) 6231 PRO Instructional Contracting (Procedure #6231 PRO)
+1150 001 1150 POL Duties and Responsibilities of the Board 1160 POL Board Delegation of Administrative Authority 1710 POL Rebates and Gifts (Policy #1710 POL) 6210 POL Purchasing and Expenditures (Policy #6210 POL) 6210 PRO Purchasing and Expenditures (Procedure #6210 PRO) 6220 POL Surplus Property (Policy #6220 POL) 6220 PRO Surplus Property (Procedure #6220 PRO) 6230 POL Contracts (Policy #6230 POL) 6230 PRO Contracts for Services (Procedure #6230 PRO) 6231 PRO Instructional Contracting (Procedure #6231 PRO)

-APPENDIX B: OREGON ATTORNEY GENERAL'S MODEL PUBLIC CONTRACT RULES (OREGON ADMINISTRATIVE RULES), AS EXPRESSLY IDENTIFIED BY RULE NUMBER, AND INCORPORATED HEREIN BY REFERENCE--DIVISIONS 46, 47, 48, AND 49, PREPARED AND MAINTAINED BY THE STATE OF OREGON, DEPARTMENT OF JUSTICE, GENERAL COUNSEL DIVISION, EFFECTIVE JANUARY 1, 2010.
+APPENDIX B: OREGON ATTORNEY GENERAL'S MODEL PUBLIC CONTRACT RULES (OREGON ADMINISTRATIVE RULES), AS EXPRESSLY IDENTIFIED BY RULE NUMBER, AND INCORPORATED HEREIN BY REFERENCE--DIVISIONS 46, 47, 48, AND 49, PREPARED AND MAINTAINED BY THE STATE OF OREGON, DEPARTMENT OF JUSTICE, GENERAL COUNSEL DIVISION, EFFECTIVE JANUARY 1, 2012.

-Sections 100, 200, and/or 300 (excluding Appendix B), in these Community College Rules of Procurement shall prevail in every instance where there is a conflict or similarity between the Oregon Attorney General's Model Public Contract Rules, (Appendix B), and these Community College Rules of Procurement, effective March 1, 2005, subsequently reviewed/modified pursuant to ORS279A.065(5)(b).
-Rules from the Oregon Attorney General's Model Public Contract Rules that have been identified but which are shown with a line drawn through them have been stricken and have not been adopted by the College.
+Sections 100, 200, and/or 300 (excluding Appendix B), in these Community College Rules of Procurement shall prevail in every instance where there is a conflict or similarity between the Oregon Attorney General's Model Public Contract Rules, (Appendix B), and these Community College Rules of Procurement, effective March 1, 2005, subsequently reviewed/modified pursuant to ORS 279A.065(5)(b).
+Rules from the Oregon Attorney General's Model Public Contract Rules that have been identified in the Table of Contents herein but which are shown with a line drawn through them have been stricken and have not been adopted by the College.